microsoft/Flash_University/CLR_via_CSharp/CH16_Arrays/Arrays/Arrays.md

     ```

 </details>

+## Non-Zero Lower Bound
+- Disclaimer, don't do this unless you have a really, really good reason
+- fundamentally, you're creating a twôdimensional array with two other arrays

+## Array Internals

+- CLR supports SZ arrays
+- single or multi dimensional arrays with any lower bound
+- System.Type[*] is the CLR's way of of showing that the array is not zero based
+- Note the difference between [] and [,]
+- Can we find the "performance overhead"

+### Understanding some optimizations
+- in the IL for Array Internals, lets look at the for loop
+- Note the ldlen in the IL.
+The CLR uses the JIT compiler to call the length
+  - It's really fast
+- JIT compiler knows the range of the for loop.

+## Unsafe Access.
+H
 ## Glossary:

 array covariance - the functionality of being able to convert from one type of array to another